 She took a huge breath and began telling me what happened.
-“Well, it all started a couple days ago when I found this out-of-the-way shop that seemed to beckon me to it.
+“Well, it all started a couple of days ago when I found this out-of-the-way shop that seemed to beckon me to it.
 When I entered, the pull was so strong, before I knew it, I was staring at this ancient Ouija board.
 I thought this would have the power to bring Bob back to me.
-I paid this spooky little old lady and left, feeling as if I found what I’ve been looking for.
+I paid this spooky little old lady and left, feeling as if I found what I’d been looking for.
 Oh, how I couldn’t wait to get home."

 “Oh, Sandy, I know you missed Bob, but I didn’t realize how much.”

 Nodding her head, she continues.
 Being that I drove more miles than I thought, it was around twelve when I got home, the bewitching hour.
 I should have waited until the next day, but I was so sure I'd be seeing Bob again that I became impatient.
 I set up the Ouija board and began turning the dial, I got to O when it went all crazy on me, spelling out a name I didn't catch.
-The letters flew by so fast, and it wouldn't let me stop it.
+The letters flew by so fast, and they wouldn't let me stop them.
 A few minutes later, I heard these horrendous shrieks outside, kinda high pitched, you know, like a banshee.
 Then it stopped.
-A half hour later, it began again and wouldn't stop!
+A half-hour later, it began again and wouldn't stop!
 I called my neighbors when that horrible noise stopped, wondering if they heard anything out of the ordinary.
 They hadn’t, so I wondered if I must be losing my mind,” Sandy gave a huge shuddering sigh, then laid her head on my shoulder.

 “You know, I did see a large flying object as I drove past your neighbor’s place,” I confided.